Ilesh/MentionsDisplayer/README.md

 ## Getting Started

-Download the demo app and find the nessessory files for the demo project.
+Download the demo app and find the necessary files for the demo project.

 ### Installing